JainAbhi2411/CampusNest/docs/prd.md

 - Video compression and optimization for web delivery
 - Payment gateway integration (Razorpay/Stripe) for bookings and subscriptions
 - QR code generation for booking confirmations and subscription cards
-- Email and SMS notification service integration
+- Email and SMS notification service integration for users and admins
 - Subscription management system with automated renewals and reminders
-- Refund processing logic for cancellations\n- Analytics integration for tracking user behavior and booking patterns
+- Refund processing logic for cancellations\n- Analytics integration for tracking user behavior, booking patterns, and admin performance
+- Admin dashboard with real-time data updates using WebSocket or Server-Sent Events
+- Request management system with status tracking and workflow automation
+- Bulk operations support for admin actions
+- Export functionality for reports (PDF, Excel)\n- Calendar integration for availability management
+- Automated email templates for request confirmations, approvals, and rejections
-- Admin dashboard for managing listings, bookings, and subscriptions
+- Admin activity logging and audit trail for security and compliance